jschneier/django-storages/README.rst

 About
 =====
 django-storages is a project to provide a variety of storage backends in a single library.

-This library is compatible with Django >= 1.7.
-It should also works with 1.6.2+ but no guarantees are made.
+This library is usually compatible with the currently supported versions of Django.
+Check the trove classifiers in setup.py to be sure.

 History
 =======